h5py/h5py/docs/high/dataset.rst

 In addition to the compression filters listed above, compression filters can be dynamically loaded by the underlying HDF5 library.
 This is done by passing a filter number to :meth:`Group.create_dataset` as the ``compression`` parameter.
-``compression_opts`` will then be passed to this filter.
+The ``compression_opts`` parameter will then be passed to this filter.

-.. note:: The underlying implementation of the compression filter will use
+.. note:: The underlying implementation of the compression filter will have the
-    ``H5Z_FLAG_OPTIONAL``.
-This indicates that if a compression filter doesn't compress a block while writing, no error will be thrown.
+    ``H5Z_FLAG_OPTIONAL`` flag set.
+This indicates that if the compression filter doesn't compress a block while writing, no error will be thrown.
 The filter will then be skipped when subsequently reading the block.

 .. _dataset_scaleoffset: